nahuai/grid-aware-wp/README.md

 ## The Context

 This plugin has been created as a consequence of being part of the Green Web Foundation's [Grid-aware websites project](https://www.thegreenwebfoundation.org/news/introducing-our-grid-aware-websites-project/).
-You can visit the article I wrote together with Nora Ferreirós (who was in charge of the plugin's design) on Branch Magazine to better understand the context, how the plugin works and what it tries to achieve.
+You can visit the article we wrote on Branch Magazine to better understand the context, how the plugin works and what it tries to achieve.

 ## Description